 Our Club Welfare Officer’s details are below:

 Phone Number – 0773 6305009

-As the main point of contact within the club for the ECB County Welfare Officer and the ECB Safeguarding Team, As the main point of contact within the club for relevant external agencies in connection with child safeguarding.
+As the main point of contact within the club for relevant external agencies in connection with child safeguarding.
 Ensuring correct and comprehensive reporting procedures exist for raising and managing child safeguarding concerns.

 3) What do you do if you have a concern?

-We ensure all suspicions, concerns and allegations are taken seriously and dealt with swiftly and appropriately.
+We ensure all suspicions, concerns and allegations are taken seriously and dealt with swiftly, and appropriately.
 We ensure access to confidential information relating to child safeguarding matters, is restricted to those who need to know, in order to safeguard children – including the Club Welfare Officer and the appropriate external authorities, such as the Local Authority Designated Officer (LADO), as specified within ECB child safeguarding procedures.

 4) Cricket Specific Advice

 We ensure all individuals working within cricket at, or for, the club are provided with support, through education and training, so they are aware of, and can adhere to, good practice and Code of Conduct guidelines defined by the ECB, and the club.
 We ensure all people who work in cricket at, or for, our club (such as staff, officials, volunteers, team managers, coaches and so on) understand how the “Safe Hands Policy” applies to them